ImJohnNathan/Helpy/README.md

 # Helpy Discord Bot
-This is an up and coming discord bot!
+Helpy is a discord bot for fun!